ramakrishnan2503/Melodify.ai/README.md

     ```bash
     streamlit run app.py

-Kindly ensure that you have changed all the path variables according to you
+Kindly ensure that you have changed all your path variables before working on